dinurah95/elleptical_orbits/README.txt

-Elliptical Orbits
+-Elliptical Orbits-

 We solve Kepler's equations via Newton-Raphson iteration to visualize a satellite's orbit.

 ***Physics***

 Consider a satellite orbiting the earth with period P whose distances of closest and farthest approach are r1 and r2, Then the satellite’s path traces out an ellipse, r(θ)= 1+ecos(θ)/a(1−e^2)=a(1−ecosE)

-The formula above assumes polar coordinates (r,θ) in the lane of the orbit with the earth centred on one of the ellipse’s foci.
+The formula above assumes polar coordinates (r,θ) in the lane of the orbit with the earth centered on one of the ellipse’s foci.
 The ratio e= (r1-r2)/(r2+r1)= (r1-r2)/2a defines the eccentricity of the orbit; a is the semi-major axis, and E is the so-called eccentric anomaly.

 Kepler worked out the following procedure for determining the location of the satellite at time t, as measured from the moment of closest approach:

-1.Define the mean anomaly M=2πt/P.
+1. Define the mean anomaly M=2πt/P.
-2.Determine the eccentric anomaly E by solving Kepler’s equation, M=E−esinE.
+2. Determine the eccentric anomaly E by solving Kepler’s equation, M=E−esinE.
 3. Compute the true anomaly θ from the equation tan(θ/2) = (1−e/1+e)^(1/2) tan(E/2)

 Kepler’s equation is transcendental and has no closed-form solution.
 It has to be inverted numerically.

 ***Programm***